Enantioselective radical reactions can be induced by electron spin polarization: A quantum mechanism for Nature's emergent homochirality?

-Quantitative expressions for enantiomer yield asymmetry can be obtained for the full reaction scheme in Fig.~\ref{fig-scheme} as is outlined in appendix~\ref{sec-quant}.
-To briefly summarise the meanings of parameters appearing here, $k_\mathrm{r}$ is the spin-selective reaction rate of the \ce{[A^$\bullet $B^$\bullet$]_{$R/S$}} states to yield the final $R$ and $S$ products, and $k_\mathrm{f}$ is the rate of interconversion between the two \ce{[A^$\bullet $B^$\bullet$]_{$R/S$}} precursor states, as illustrated in Fig.~\ref{fig-scheme}. $J$ is the average exchange coupling between the two unpaired electrons, $\theta$ measures the contribution of spin-orbit coupling to the electron transfer (as defined in Eq.~\eqref{eq-theta}), and $\epsilon$ measures an effective ``superexchange'' spin-orbit coupling between unpaired electrons that naturally appears in the theory.\cite{fay_chirality-induced_2021,fay_spin_2023} Dipolar coupling between electron spins can be ignored because we only need to consider the $\ket{T_0}$ state in this model.
+Quantitative expressions for enantiomer yield asymmetry can be obtained for the full reaction scheme in Fig.~\ref{fig-scheme} through the stochastic Liouville equation formalism, as is outlined in the supporting information.
+The only term appearing in these expressions below which we have not discussed above is $\epsilon$ measures an effective ``superexchange'' spin-orbit coupling between unpaired electrons that naturally appears emerges in the $R/S$ radical pair spin Hamiltonians $\hat{H}_{\pm} = 2\hbar J \dyad{\mathrm{S}} + \hbar \epsilon \dyad{\psi_{\pm\theta}}$ as a Lamb-shift type term.\cite{fay_chirality-induced_2021,fay_spin_2023} It will be demonstrated shortly that this term can enhance enantioselectivity even when spin-orbit coupling contributions to electron transfers are very small.
+Dipolar coupling between electron spins is ignored in this model for simplicity, and since for a close radical pair exchange coupling $J$ is expected to be much stronger than dipolar coupling.
 We further assume that the initial radical \ce{A^$\bullet $} only has a spin-polarisation of $p_\mathrm{A}$, $1$ being fully spin-up and $-1$ being fully spin down, and the angle between this spin polarisation axis and the molecular spin-orbit coupling axis is $\chi$.
-After solving the Stochastic Liouville equations [Eq.~\eqref{eq-sigma-t}] an analytic expression for the yield difference between $R$ and $S$ reaction pathways is found, $\Delta\Phi = \Phi_R - \Phi_S$.
+After solving the Stochastic Liouville equations (with $k_\mathrm{Q} = 0$) an analytic expression for the yield difference between $R$ and $S$ reaction pathways is found, $\Delta\Phi = \Phi_R - \Phi_S$, where $\Phi_{R/S}$ is the final population on ${}^\mathrm{S}\ce{P}_{R/S}$ states in the scheme in Fig.~\ref{fig-scheme}.
 This is given by